SlowJulien/NoJumpBreakCrops/Readme.md

 By default, all op players can break crops by jumping on them.

 - `njbc.breakcrops` : if a player has this permission
-  set to **true** he will be able to break crops by jumping on them.
+  set to **true** they will be able to break crops by jumping on them.
-  If this permission is explicitly set to **false** for a player *(even Operators)* he'll not be able to break crops by jumping on them.
+  If this permission is explicitly set to **false** for a player *(even Operators)* ll not be able to break crops by jumping on them.
 False by default for everyone but operators bypass it if *affectop* is set to false.

 - `njbc.admin` : permission to use the */njbc* command.
 False by default